 It seems, however, that initial reaction to BPM will be determined on the reaction to its somber, vastly decelerated second half where the ACT UP movement is bypassed in favor of a more intimate, detailed account on the ravages of AIDS, particularly on the activist Sean (in many ways the very life of the ACT UP movement).
 Despite Campillo’s meritable attempts to portray life and death as equal in the struggle for AIDS/HIV awareness, the effect of the second half still feels somewhat reduced in comparison.
 An argument can be made that this jarring shift was intentional, but the afference and energy of the first half leaves too lasting an impression for an absence not to be felt in its second half.

 Sean himself—ACT UP’s beating heart—is an enthralling presence, a dedicated activist he remains unstintingly resolved to butt heads with the opposition until his AIDS makes him bedridden.
 His romance with fellow activist, and fellow HIV/AIDS patient, Nathan is given a rich intimacy, kindled in affection and searing in fleshy lust.
-There’s an extended, languorously erotic sequence of the lovers in bed, talking to each other and making love, which seems equally engrossed in personalities as it is in bodies.
+There’s an extended, languorously erotic sequence of the lovers in bed, talking to each other and making love, which seems equally engrossed in persons as it is in bodies.

 And even as BPM strays away from character and into a focus on the collective movement, Campillo never loses is thoroughness, the many scenes depicting the ACT UP activist grouped together—whether in a big lecture hall or cramped living room—are the most dizzyingly articulate any scene in the film.
 Capturing fiery debates, heart-to-hearts and freethinking exchange, Campillo portrays ACT UP, not only as a collaborative body driving one idea and one voice forward, but a platform for multiple individual voices to be heard.

 The spontaneous moments of happiness, sadness and anger that arise out of these discussions have the rare effect of feeling found rather than made, captured in an instant only friends ever get to share.
 Capturing these moments I’m compelled to say that Campillo has created an environment that actively invites my participation, a sentiment I don’t take very lightly.
-To see, feel and almost touch what Campillo did in the ‘90s makes it actively more challenging to distance myself from the material and to approach it more objectively—a rather astonishing accomplishment.
+To see, feel and almost touch what Campillo did in the ‘90s makes it actively more challenging to distance myself from the material and to approach it more objectively—a rather startling accomplishment.